So, you’re wondering if spray foam can stop a roof from leaking?

 In most cases, a cover board will be installed over your existing roof to give spray foam a solid structure to bond with.

 Once the existing roof is dry, clean, and sound, spray foam can be applied.

 Does spray foam need to be installed over the entire roof?
 Or can you target one area?

 With spray foam being applied as a liquid, it can be applied in any thickness based on your situation.
 Therefore, spray foam can be installed to target just one area.

-A lot of property owners choose this option because it costs less than replacing the entire roof.
+Many property owners choose this option because it costs less than replacing the entire roof.

 However, spot repairs sometimes require water stops to ensure no water migrates into the spot repair from surrounding roof sections.
-Spot repairs do cost more per square foot than applying spray foam over an entire roofing surface.
+Spot repairs cost more per square foot than spray foam over an entire roofing surface.
 This is because it takes time to get to the job site, time to set up, etc.